FEntwumS/FEntwumS.NetlistViewer/README.md

 Currently, only Windows is supported, but the plugin should work on all platforms OneWare Studio runs on.
 Additionally, your system needs to have Java 21 or higher installed.

+## Dependencies

+Your installation of OneWare Studio needs to have the OSS Cad Suite Integration installed with version 2025-01-22 or later.

 # About

 This repository contains two plugins for [OneWare Studio](https://github.com/one-ware/OneWare).
 They are developed by